Surf Ballroom History

-The ballroom was scheduled to be open Wednesday through Sunday each week, with "Old style music and dancing" featured on Friday nights.
-The remaining nights would be dedicated to "Modern music and dancing."
+The ballroom was scheduled to be open Wednesday through Sunday each week, with "Old Style Music and Dancing" featured on Friday nights.
+The remaining nights would be dedicated to "Modern Music and Dancing."
 In the 1930's and 1940's, in order for a big band to make its reputation nationally, it had to play the Surf.
 The likes of Count Basie, Duke Ellington and The Dorseys all made regular stops at the Surf.
 Back then, ballrooms were host to the primary form of entertainment -- dancing.

 The 1950's saw the dawning of rock and roll, and then manager Carroll Anderson was quick to book the hottest names in the business.
 Artists like The Everly Brothers, Roy Orbison, Ricky Nelson, Little Richard, Jan and Dean and Conway Twitty all took the stage here.
 The Surf Ballroom was one of the first ballrooms in the state to feature rock 'n roll, and the big name rock acts featured here made it a "must-play" venue on the performance circuit.
-This was the case n February 2, 1959, when Anderson brought in the famed Winter Dance Party featuring Buddy Holly, Ritchie Valens, The Big Bopper, and Dion.
+This was the case on February 2, 1959, when Anderson brought in the famed Winter Dance Party featuring Buddy Holly, Ritchie Valens, J.P.
+"The Big Bopper" Richardson, Dion & The Belmonts and Frankie Sardo.
 It was this fateful show that made the most lasting mark on the Surf Ballroom.

 A new Iowa corporation, the North Iowa Cultural Center & Museum, takes over operations of the ballroom with the intent to operate the venue as a non-profit organization.
 The building is leased to the entity by the Dean Snyder family, who have owned the ballroom since 1994.

-August 19, 2008 -- The Surf officially becomes a non-profit corporation and achieved 501c3 status through the Internal Revenue Service.
+The Surf officially becomes a non-profit corporation and achieved 501c3 status through the Internal Revenue Service.

-January 27, 2009 -- The Rock and Roll Hall of Fame and Museum (Cleveland, Ohio) dedicated the Surf ballroom as a historic rock and roll landmark as part of the Museum's ongoing Landmark Series, which identifies locations in America that are significant to the origins and development of rock and roll.
+The Rock and Roll Hall of Fame and Museum (Cleveland, Ohio) dedicated the Surf Ballroom as a historic rock and roll landmark as part of the Museum's ongoing Landmark Series, which identifies locations in America that are significant to the origins and development of rock and roll.
 The Plaque reads: "There are few buildings in existence today that represent a complete shift in our musical history.
-As the last concert venue for Buddy Holly, Ritchie Valens and J.P. "the Big Bopper" Richardson, the Surf is the bedrock of where the sound and attitude of rock and roll changed forever."
+As the last concert venue for Buddy Holly, Ritchie Valens and J.P.
+"The Big Bopper" Richardson, the Surf is the bedrock of where the sound and attitude of rock and roll changed forever."

-September 16, 2011 -- The Surf Ballroom & Museum is officially listed on the National Register of Historic Places.
+The Surf Ballroom & Museum is officially listed on the National Register of Historic Places.